fbpx

 Anxiety is another prevalent issue for SCI patients, as they may worry about their future, financial stability, and ability to maintain relationships.
 The uncertainty of their prognosis and the fear of further complications can exacerbate anxiety levels.

-Furthermore, SCI victims may grapple with issues of self-esteem and self-image, as they adjust to the changes in their body and its functions.
+Furthermore, SCI victims may grapple with issues of self-esteem and self-image as they adjust to the changes in their body and its functions.
 This can lead to social isolation, as they may feel self-conscious or worry about being a burden to their loved ones.
 In some cases, individuals with spinal cord injuries may develop post-traumatic stress disorder (PTSD) due to the traumatic nature of the injury and its aftermath.
 PTSD can manifest in flashbacks, nightmares, and heightened emotional reactions to triggers associated with the injury.

 Urological Complications

-Urinary tract infections (UTIs) are another frequent urological complication in SCI patients.
-The combination of incomplete bladder emptying, catheter use, and impaired sensation increases the risk of infection, which may lead to more serious complications if left untreated.
 In the Journal of Arch Physical Medical Rehabilitation, doctors Cardenas and Hooton tell us that individuals with spinal cord injury (SCI) have an increased risk of developing urinary tract infections.
-Certain structural and physiological factors, such as bladder over-distention, vesicoureteral reflux, high-pressure voiding, large post-void residuals, stones in the urinary tract, and outlet obstruction increase the risk of infection.
+Certain structural and physiological factors, such as bladder over-distention, vesicoureteral reflux, high-pressure voiding, large post-void residuals, stones in the urinary tract, and outlet obstruction, increase the risk of infection.

 Additionally, kidney stones can be a problem for some individuals with spinal cord injuries, as the disruption in bladder function may contribute to the formation of stones.
 Inadequate fluid intake and immobility can also increase the likelihood of kidney stones.

 Bowel dysfunction is another common issue faced by spinal cord injury victims.
 Neurogenic bowel can manifest as either constipation or fecal incontinence, depending on the injury’s location and severity.
 Constipation can result from decreased motility and sensation in the bowel, whereas fecal incontinence can occur due to the loss of voluntary control over the anal sphincter.
-These urological challenges can significantly impact the quality of life for individuals with SCI, making it essential for healthcare providers to address these concerns through a combination of medical interventions and lifestyle adjustments.

 Cardiovascular Complications